stephengold/Minie/README.md

 Other important differences:

- + The default collision margin increased from 0 to 0.04 .
  + `PhysicsSpace.addAll()` and `PhysicsSpace.removeAll()` add/remove collision
    objects only; they do not add/remove joints.
  + `RagdollCollisionListener` interface changed and moved from the `com.jme3.bullet.collision` package to the `com.jme3.bullet.animation` package.
- + Minie doesn't support ARM platforms yet.

 [Jump to table of contents](#toc)